Photo of Tina Schmid Neset

 2022

 Sirkku K. Juhola, Janina Kayhko, Milja Heikkinen, Tina Schmid Neset, Heidi Tuhkanen (2022) Governance and everyday adaptations?
-Examining the disconnect between planned and autonomous adaptation through justice outcomes Ecology & Society, Vol. 27, Article 41 Continue to DOI
+Examining the disconnect between planned and autonomous adaptation through justice outcomes Ecology and Society, Vol. 27, Article 41 Continue to DOI

 Will Brownlie, Mark A. Sutton, Marissa A. de Boer, Lino Camprubí, Helen A. Hamilton, Kate V. Heal, Tibisay Morgandi, Tina-Simone Schmid Neset, Bryan M. Spears (2022) Phosphorus reserves, resources and uses Our Phosphorus Future, p.
 20-71